metno/emep-ctm/Input.rst

 ===========

 This chapter provides an overview on the necessary input files to run the EMEP/MSC-W model.
-A complete set of input files is provided in the EMEP/MSC-W Open Source web page to allow model runs for the meteorological year 2014. :numref:`tab-inputdata` lists the input files.
+A complete set of input files is provided as part of the EMEP/MSC-W Open Source release to allow model runs for the meteorological year 2015. :numref:`tab-inputdata` lists the input files.

+In the latest release, meteorology is provided for 2 different model domains and resolutions:

+- `EECCA` domain with a horizontal resolution of 50x50 km2 (at 60°N),
+  on polar stereographic projection, and 20 vertical levels;
+- `EMEP01` domain with a 0.1x0.1 degrees on long-lat projection, and 34 vertical levels.

-The input files can be downloaded directly from our ftp server (ftp://ftp.met.no/projects/emep/OpenSource/201609/), However, the preferred retrieval method is via the catalog tool (:numref:`sec-ModelCode`) as follows:
+Download the input via the catalog tool (:numref:`sec-ModelCode`) as follows:

 .. code-block:: bash

+    # download 2015 meteorology for the EECCA domain
+    catalog.py -R rv4_15 --meteo --met-domain EECCA

-    # download the meteorology
+    # download 2015 meteorology for the EMEP01 domain
-    catalog.py -R rv4_15 --meteo
+    catalog.py -R rv4_15 --meteo --met-domain EMEP01

     # download other input files
     catalog.py -R rv4_15 --input

-The meteorology files will be placed under ``EMEP_MSC-W_model.rv4.15.OpenSource/meteo2014/``, and the remaining input files will be placed under ``EMEP_MSC-W_model.rv4.15.OpenSource/input/``
+The meteorology files will be placed under ``EMEP_MSC-W_model.rv4.15.OpenSource/meteo2015/``, and the remaining input files will be placed under ``EMEP_MSC-W_model.rv4.15.OpenSource/input/``

-This are all input files needed to run the EMEP/MSC-W model, except the aircraft emissions (``AircraftEmis_FL.nc``), and forest fire emissions (``FINN_ForestFireEmis_2014.nc``).
+This are all input files needed to run the EMEP/MSC-W model, except the aircraft emissions (``AircraftEmis_FL.nc``), and forest fire emissions (``FINN_ForestFireEmis_2015.nc``).
 See sections :numref:`emisair` and :numref:`emisff`
 for details about these emissions data.